-Finally, if you are going to add a bbq sauce you can drain all of the liquid in the pot out and add your favorite low carb or sugar-free sauce directly over the meat and serve.
+Finally, if you are going to add a bbq sauce you can drain all of the liquid in the pot out and add your favorite low-carb or sugar-free sauce directly over the meat and serve.

 I like to elevate my ribs by taking them carefully out of the instant pot and placing them on a baking sheet before brushing them with bbq sauce.

 Once I have them sauced up, I place them under my broiler for about 10 minutes watching them closely.
-This extra step will carmelize the bbq sauce and deepen the flavors.
+This extra step will caramelize the bbq sauce and deepen the flavors.
 It also helps “set” the sauce on each rib so it stays on nicely.